 The classifier rejects the coarse product and guides it back into the mill for re-grinding.
 If the particles have achieved the desired fineness, they pass through the mill classifier.
 A downstream aggregate seperates it out of the air flow.

 m³ Air Quantity per hour

-The input quantities for the various construction sizes range from 0.5 t/h to 150 t/h.
-The NEA pendulum mill easily realizes high requirements for grain size distribution easily and extremely energy efficiently, even in case of the highest demands regarding the fineness to be achieved.
-The achievable upper grain sizes range from 10 μm to 1,000 μm.
+The input quantities for the various mill sizes range from 0.5 t/h to 150 t/h.
+The NEA pendulum mill achieves high requirements for grain size distribution easily and extremely energy efficiently, even in case of the highest demands regarding the fineness to be achieved.
+The achievable upper particle sizes range from 10 μm to 1,000 μm.